 The watch uses the phone's GPS to produce a more accurate record of the run (or walk, for that matter), but at the same time its cunning machine brain is also counting the steps and combining the data to learn your stride length.
-Next time you run without the phone, the watch will be more accurate than previously: maybe not quite as accurate as when it's got GPS (if you want that level of accuracy, you need to plump for the GPS-equipped Apple Watch Series 2), but you might be pleasantly surprised.
+Next time you run without the phone, the watch will be more accurate than previously: maybe not quite as accurate as when it's got GPS (if you want that level of accuracy, you need to plump for the GPS-equipped Series 2 or Series 3), but you might be pleasantly surprised.

 Find out more about this here: How to use the Apple Watch Workout app and How to make the Apple Watch a more accurate fitness tracker

 Activity-sharing on the Apple Watch allows you to see your friends' daily progress in meeting their activity goals, from workout details to their rings.
 You can send positive messages to encourage a friend who needs a boost from the watch Activity app, or if you're feeling competitive, some prewritten snark is just a tap away.